Relations of stories. Are they so necessary? :: ScrumDesk – scrum project management tool

 6. Testable

 The first is (and not by coincidence) Independent.
 The reason is simple.
-To track dependencies in your hundreds stories backlog is a mess.
+To track dependencies in your hundreds of stories backlog is a mess.
 A big mess.
-A task that is highly potential waste.
+A task that is a highly potential waste.

 How to solve dependencies?

-Set an importance of basic functionality higher than advanced functionality.
+Set importance of basic functionality higher than advanced functionality.
 This way you can add another brick to your wall and make it higher.
 Brick by brick.